9th General Congress of History of Navarre

 Pamplona, 12 to 14 September 2018

-Unpublished texts written in either of the two official languages of Navarre, Spanish or Basque, French or English may be submitted.
+Unpublished texts written in Spanish, Basque, French or English may be submitted.

 Only originals sent in digital format will be accepted.
 These may be sent to the following email address: firstname.lastname@example.org

 1) A separate Word or LibreOffice file containing: